 (The 2000 Commodity Futures Act deregulated derivatives traded between private parties.
 Credit default swaps were the derivative most responsible for systemic risk during the financial crisis.)

-I collected the following footnotes for my own use, to help me keep track of some of my online sources.
-I’m leaving them here in case they’re helpful to you, too. -Mary Fricker
+Editor’s Note: I collected the following footnotes for my own use, to help me keep track of some of my online sources.
+I left them here in case they’re helpful to you, too, even though over time some documents get moved and the links no longer work.

 http://www.securitization.net/knowledge/accounting/fasb_140.asp Statement 140 was itself clarified by Interpretation No. 46 in 2003.